Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: New Design Considerations and Challenges

-Another type of the integrated design is deploying both \textit{stand-alone} active and passive IRSs in the wireless network, as illustrated in Fig. \ref{network}(d), to improve the communication performance \cite{hybridIRS,min}.
-The advantages are two-folds.
-First, deploying multiple cooperative IRSs provides the opportunity to construct a multi-hop reflection path between the transmitter and receiver to bypass environmental obstacles \cite{9528043}, which is particularly appealing in complex environment (e.g., indoor).
+Another type of the integrated design is deploying both \textit{stand-alone} active and passive IRSs in the wireless network to improve the communication performance, which are equipped with either active or passive elements only, as illustrated in Fig. \ref{network}(d).
+The advantages are twofold.
+First, deploying multiple cooperative IRSs provides the opportunity to construct a multi-hop reflection path between the transmitter and receiver to bypass environmental obstacles \cite{9528043}.
 Second, compared with the conventional multi-passive-IRS network, adding a number of active IRSs in the network can substantially enhance the communication performance.
 This is because active IRSs can opportunistically amplify the reflected signal along the multi-reflection path, thus effectively compensating the severe end-to-end product-distance path loss.
 Despite the advantages, the design of multi-active and multi-passive (MAMP) IRS aided communications is also more challenging \cite{hybridIRS}.
 For example, the multi-IRS beam routing path with both active and passive IRSs should be carefully devised to maximize the power amplification gain, and at the same time, minimize the accumulated amplification noise power arising from active IRSs.
 Moreover, the numbers of active and passive IRSs should also be carefully chosen given limited deployment budget and their locations should be optimally designed \cite{min}, which deserve further studies.